paramhanji/paramhanji.github.io/_pages/cv.md

   * Supervisor: [Dr Rafał Mantiuk](https://www.cl.cam.ac.uk/~rkm38/)
   * Working to capture and render images on a novel multi-focalplane, stereoscopic, high dynamic range display.
 We aim to produce images that will successfully pass the Visual Turing Test.
   * Responsible for reconstructing HDR images and estimating per-view depth maps.
 MLE-based estimators obtained by assuming a statistical camera noise model produced the best HDR images.
 Preliminary results were presented at an ECCV workshop, with a more elaborate journal version currently under review.
+  * Also worked on optical flow, differentiable rendering, neural view synthesis

 * Sept 2020 - Feb 2021: Part-time project with Huawei Research, Munich
-  * Exploring the effect of different tone-curves on the performance of state-of-the-art Computer Vision methods.
+  * Exploring the effect of different tone-curves (encoding functions) on the performance of state-of-the-art Computer Vision methods.
   * Conducted an evaluation of state-of-the-art face and object detectors as well as optical flow with the help of a new adversarial illumination dataset.
 The dataset and preliminary study were accepted to be published in the Journal of Imaging Science and Technology (JIST).

 * July 2018 - Jan 2019: Research Assistant at National University of Singapore